Giz Watson: Political career

 Watson joined the Greens WA party in 1990, and in the federal election that year, stood for the House of Representatives seat of Forrest.
 Shortly afterwards, she became the co-convener of the Greens WA party.
 Watson was narrowly elected to the state's Legislative Council at the 1996 election, as a member for the North Metropolitan Region.
 She was re-elected in 2001, 2005 and 2008.
 At the 2013 Western Australian state election, Watson decided to move Legislative Council regions, switching from running for re-election in her seat in the Northern Metropolitan region, to candidacy in the South West region.
 However, Watson was unsuccessful as she was not elected in this region.

 During her political career she had portfolio responsibilities for an enormous range of matters, including not only biodiversity, environment and climate change but also health, justice and prisons, human rights, mandatory sentencing, and the over-representation of Aboriginal and Torres Strait Islander peoples in the criminal justice system.
 In addition, throughout her Parliamentary career Watson maintained a steadfast commitment to the principles of open and accountable government.
 Her parliamentary career has been characterised by – in her words – "working in the spirit of consensus but also standing firm on matters of principle".
 Watson was the first openly lesbian parliamentarian in Australia and she played a significant role in lesbian and gay law reform in Western Australia.
 Her parliamentary career also included an active role in the achievement of abortion law reform in Western Australia.
 Watson's activism in the causes of gay and lesbian rights, social justice, indigenous rights, and peace and environmentalism, together with her parliamentary service made a major contribution to civil and human rights in Western Australia.
 Her service and contributions were recognised in 2011 when she was inducted into the Western Australian Women's Hall of Fame.
 Watson campaigned in parliament on a number of issues, including the banning of uranium mining and radioactive waste disposal in Western Australia.
 She also campaigned against female genital mutilation since at least 1998, and in 2004 successfully lobbied Jim McGinty, the WA Attorney-General, to introduce laws making the practice a crime.
 She introduced legislation to manage cats and another to protect WA's biodiversity.
 Watson and Labor MP Sally Talbot have spoken out against uranium mining, nuclear power, and radioactive waste disposal in WA.

 Watson was a WA Senate candidate for the Greens in the 2019 federal election but was unsuccessful.
+She is the Green candidate for the Division of O'Connor in the 2025 Australian federal election.